happydasch/btplotting/README.md

 ## Jupyter

-In Jupyter you can plut to a single browser tab with iplot=False:
+In Jupyter you can plot to a single browser tab with iplot=False:

 ```python
 plot = btplotting.BacktraderPlotting()